Reliable, energy-efficient and easier to service

 How does the drive of an electric locomotive actually work?

-An electric locomotive’s drive replaces the drive motors, which is also true for the power cars of an ICE 2.
+An electric locomotive’s drive replaces the drive motors.
 The output of the drive motors, in terms of speed or acceleration, for instance, are instead controlled via the voltage and frequency of the power supply.
 In order to achieve this, the traction power (alternating current/AC at 15 kV and 16.7 Hz) in variable three-phase current must be converted from a voltage of 0 to 2000 V at a frequency of 0 to 200 Hz.
 Our traction and drive inverters ensure this, comprising rectifiers, intermediate circuits and pulse inverters that modulate the current according to the requested speed.

 1 Traction power from overhead lines